Chubut Province: Tourism

 Tourism is also a growing industry.
 The main attractions are Peninsula Valdés and other marine wildlife reservoirs such as Punta Tombo and Punta Ninfas, with right whales, eared seals, elephant seals, penguins, orcas and many other animals.
 At the Punta Tombo site there is one of the largest breeding areas for the Magellanic penguin.

 Further south, on the sparsely populated beaches of the Golfo San Jorge, is the only place in the world where the peculiar, flightless Chubut steamer duck can be observed.
 In the Andean region, the Los Alerces National Park, impressive lakes and hikes near Esquel are also visited every year by many tourists.
 The 'Old Patagonian Express' (also known as La Trochita), the old steam train made famous by Paul Theroux, attracts many to Esquel, as does the La Hoya ski center.
-The petrified forest near Sarmiento is a 150 km² park with some of the largest fossilised trees in the world.
+The petrified forest near Sarmiento is a 150 km2 park with some of the largest fossilised trees in the world.

 Transport

 The Ruta Nacional 3 runs along the coast line up to Buenos Aires, and down to Tierra del Fuego.
 The Ruta Nacional 25 crosses Chubut from East to West, connecting Trelew and Esquel, but half of it has not yet been paved.
-Regular long distance buses run several times a day to Buenos Aires, and to many locations in the Santa Cruz Province.
+Regular long-distance buses run several times a day to Buenos Aires, and to many locations in the Santa Cruz Province.
 Short range buses to towns in Chubut run at least once a day.
 There are also daily summer buses on the route #25.

 The Trelew airport (IATA REL) serves regular flights to/from Buenos Aires and El Calafate.
-Airports are also maintained at Comodoro Rivadavia, Rawson and Esquel.
+Airports are also maintained at Comodoro Rivadavia (General Enrique Mosconi International Airport), Rawson and Esquel.